damitasalmon/field-notes/docs/azure-soc-honeynet.md

 ![Architecture Diagram](./assets/images/soc-honeynet/topology-diagram-2.png)

 !!! note
-  This is a complete walkthough of the process but is a different iteration than the github repo, therefore the stats and maps will vary.
+  This is a not a complete walkthough of the process but it is a more detailed different iteration of the github repo.
+Some of the resources have already been created so, some steps will be skipped.

 ## Overview